-Atomic Number of Elements
+Atomic Number of Elements in Periodic Table

 Atomic number of chemical elements in chemistry is the number of protons of an atom by which the elements are arranged in the periodic table.
 The modern periodic system is formed on the basis of atomic number and electronic configuration but Mendeleev’s classification is based on the atomic weight or mass of an element.
+In learning chemistry, a good correlation between electromagnetic spectrum (X-ray) and atomic number indicated that an element is characterized by its atomic number, not atomic weight.
+Therefore, the trends and properties of an atom in an element, such as ionization energy, electron affinity, and shielding effect, are better described by its atomic number but not by atomic weight.
+In a neutral atom, atomic number = number of protons = number of electrons.

 Atomic number of all periodic table elements

 The atomic number is denoted by Z and written as a superscript towards the left of the symbol.
 For Example, 2He4 and 3Li7, Z = 2 and 3 for helium (He) and lithium (Li) respectively.
-In a neutral atom, atomic number = number of protons = number of electrons.

-Moseley Atomic Number experiment
+Moseley Atomic Number Experiment

 Rutherford model or alpha ray scattering experiments allow for the determination of the positive charge of the nucleus of an atom.
 The identification of the nuclear charge and the atomic number of an element was established by electromagnetic spectrum data found from the x-ray discovered by Moseley.